This page was printed on:

 - Ask the pharmacist about medication discount cards.

 It is common for medication doses to change over time.
-Your child may gain or lose weight, need a higher or lower level of immunosuppression or your child’s electrolytes may be out of balance.
+Your child may gain or lose weight, need a higher or lower level of immunosuppression, or their electrolytes may be out of balance.
 Your transplant coordinator will contact you with any medication changes and answer your questions.
-Never change doses on any medications without talking to your transplant team.
+Never change doses on any prescriptions without talking to your transplant team.

 Preventing organ rejection